How Kushner could play the Nixon card

 It is difficult to separate the idea that Kushner was mulling such under-the-radar communication from a larger context in which numerous officials -- in the Trump campaign, the transition team and administration -- hid their contacts with Russians.
 Add all that up and the Trump White House has very little credibility to defend itself by saying there is nothing worthy of concern.

-It may well be that the comparison to Nixon's successful Salt 1 back channel is apt.
+It may well be that the comparison to Nixon's successful Salt I back channel is apt.
 But if it turns out that Kushner's attempts are more akin to the Chennault affair, the news could be devastating to this administration.

 The question now on the table for the special counsel, the FBI, and the congressional committees investigating Russia-gate is whether this was a genuine diplomatic initiative or something else: were there ongoing, secret conversations between the Russians, Jared Kushner and other Trump advisors, where the prospects of back channel communication and perhaps promises to ease economic sanctions, were proffered as some kind of payback for the Russians having helped Donald Trump win the election?
 Or perhaps in exchange for something else?